barakvalzer/argocd/README.md

 - Add pod listing API via Flask and Kubernetes client

 ---
-Replace placeholder values like DockerHub username and GitHub repo URLs with your actual settings before deployment..
+Replace placeholder values like DockerHub username and GitHub repo URLs with your actual settings before deployment.